HRRLW/Final-Project/README.md

 ### 2. Running Models
 You can run the models in any order.
 Each model will automatically load the processed data.

-### 3. Viewing the Project Poster
+### 3. Viewing Project Documentation

+#### Final Report
+The comprehensive project report is available in two formats:

+1. **Markdown Version** (`final_report.md`):
+   - Contains detailed methodology and analysis
+   - Includes all visualizations and results
+   - Perfect for version control and easy editing

+2. **HTML Version** (`final_report.html`):
+   - Interactive web-based format
+   - Enhanced readability with proper formatting
+   - Can be viewed in any modern web browser

+#### Project Poster
-The project includes an interactive HTML poster that summarizes the findings:
+The interactive HTML poster provides a visual summary:

 1. Open `poster.html` in any modern web browser
-2. The poster presents:
+2. Key sections include:
-   - Problem statement and background
+   - Problem statement and methodology
-   - Methods and data preprocessing approach
+   - Model architectures and implementation
-   - Detailed analysis of each model (Random Forest, LSTM, Moirai Transformer)
-   - Performance metrics and visualizations
+   - Performance comparisons and visualizations
-   - Conclusions for each model

-3. To save the poster as PDF:
-   - Open in Chrome or Edge browser
-   - Press Cmd+P (Mac) or Ctrl+P (Windows/Linux)
+   - Key findings and conclusions

+3. Export options:
+   - Use browser print function (Cmd+P / Ctrl+P)
-   - Select "Save as PDF" option
+   - Select "Save as PDF" for permanent copy
-   - Choose landscape orientation for best results
+   - Choose landscape orientation for optimal layout

 #### Moirai Transformer Model
 ```bash